JPvRiel/personal_ca_code_sign_tls/README.md

 >
 > If a certificate contains both a key usage extension and an extended key usage extension, then both extensions MUST be processed independently and the certificate MUST only be used for a purpose consistent with both extensions.

-Even when testing with `anyExtendedKeyUsage`, Chrome and NSS did not accept the certficate for server authentication despite EKUs `serverAuth` and `anyExtendedKeyUsage` being present and compatible with `digitalSignature` key usage.
-Note, there's no apparent EKU that's consistant with `keyCertSign` key usage.
+Even when testing with `anyExtendedKeyUsage`, Chrome and NSS did not accept the certificate for server authentication despite EKUs `serverAuth` and `anyExtendedKeyUsage` being present and compatible with `digitalSignature` key usage.
+Note, there's no apparent EKU that's consistent with `keyCertSign` key usage.

-As of Firefox 64, it outright does not accept self signed certficates and provides a much clearer `MOZILLA_PKIX_ERROR_SELF_SIGNED_CERT` error message.
+As of Firefox 64, it outright does not accept self signed certificates and provides a much clearer `MOZILLA_PKIX_ERROR_SELF_SIGNED_CERT` error message.

 #### Insecure localhost testing

-While chromium/chrome will allow and treat `http://localhost` as a secure origin (as per [Prefer Secure Origins For Powerful New Features](http://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features)), this doens't allow for testing TLS functionality with `https://localhost`.
+While chromium/chrome will allow and treat `http://localhost` as a secure origin (as per [Prefer Secure Origins For Powerful New Features](http://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features)), this doesn't allow for testing TLS functionality with `https://localhost`.

 The `chrome://flags/#allow-insecure-localhost` is a convenience and security compromise:

-- It's possibly a fair work-arround if you'll be using an isolated testing only chrome profile.
+- It's possibly a fair work-around if you'll be using an isolated testing only chrome profile.
 - But it's not going to help understand and test basic TLS and X509 functionality on an app bound to localhost.

 #### 3rd party CAs and localhost

 Furthermore, a 3rd party CA must not issue a cert for 127.0.0.1 or localhost.
 As per [Let's encrypt - Certificates for localhost](https://letsencrypt.org/docs/certificates-for-localhost/)

-> Let’s Encrypt can’t provide certificates for “localhost” because nobody uniquely owns it, and it’s not rooted in a top level domain like “.com” or “.net”
+> Let's Encrypt can't provide certificates for "localhost" because nobody uniquely owns it, and it's not rooted in a top level domain like ".com" or ".net"

-## Personal certficate authority (CA)
+## Personal certificate authority (CA)

-Create an induvidual root CA for code signing or issueing other certs:
+Create an individual root CA for code signing or issuing other certs:

 - `.env` has has default settings used by scripts
   - Instead of using something sed/awk to modify a base openssl config file, openssl config is built and read in from the shell environment variables.
 - `CN=Personal Root CA` is the default simple distingushed name (DN)/subject applied unless env vars are set.
-- Creating an `vars.env` file allows for customising the location and parts of the certifcate subject (DN) such as location and organisation.
+- Creating an `vars.env` file allows for customising the location and parts of the certificate subject (DN) such as location and organisation.
 For example, in vars.env, the following could be set:
   - `O=<legal entity name>`
   - `C=<2 letter country code>`
   - `ST=<State or province>`
   - `L=<location>`
-- Alternativly, instead of `vars.env`, directly control the subject/DN string by setting `ROOT_CA_DN` for the root authority and `DN` for the signed certifcates.
+- Alternatively, instead of `vars.env`, directly control the subject/DN string by setting `ROOT_CA_DN` for the root authority and `DN` for the signed certificates.
 - Exporting a `CA_PASSPHRASE` env var with spaces helps avoid exposing the password in bash history (assuming `HISTCONTROL=ignorespace` set).

 ```bash